muppet9010/factorio-muppet-gui/README.md

 # factorio-say-it

-Factorio Lua mod with commands to pt messages ingame in GUIs
+A simple mod that accepts commands to put messages in game within GUIs.
+Designed for use with streaming integrations.

+Takes a single JSON argument with the options specified:

+ - Text: